xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 IPv6-only deployment also needs matching support in xCAT server code, DHCP, boot firmware, and boot configuration.
 Those changes are outside this layer and must not be hidden inside the Genesis image.

+The ``s390x`` image uses virtio networking under QEMU.
+QEMU does not emulate qeth, and Genesis does not yet configure qeth channel groups.
+Physical LPAR and z/VM Genesis networking therefore remain unvalidated.
+Genesis does not use the shared CEC serial as an s390x node identifier.
+QEMU validation covers network IPL, DHCP options 209 and 210, TFTP, and the network-specific PXELINUX configuration written by ``mknb``.
+Existing xCAT s390x operating-system provisioning remains unchanged.

 xCAT protocol
 -------------